You probably know already that most of the 9-5 jobs out there are meant for the jolly outgoing guys.

 If you are new and you haven’t had clients yet, put up a couple of blog posts on your resume site to showcase your writing skills.

 - Reach Out: Don’t sit on the cushion all day and wait for clients touse your doorbell.
 Instead, search for companies on Linkedin and pitch your cool writing skills.

 - Outreach: The best way to do this is still by cold emailing.
 Make sure you send about 10-20 cold email pitches to prospects every day.

 It doesn’t come easy, but that is just the way business works everywhere – even offline.

-You can turn them to return clients with great works and leverage their good reviews to land more paying clients.
+But the good news is, it would get better with your first set of clients; You can turn them to return clients with great works and leverage their good reviews to land more paying clients.